Extradition (Provisional Arrest) Bill [HL]

 Overview

 This Bill introduces a new power for law enforcement to arrest individuals without a warrant for the purpose of extradition to another country for serious crimes.
-The arrest can occur before a formal extradition request is fully processed, allowing for provisional detention while the request is verified.
+This aims to streamline the extradition process for serious offences.

 Description

-The Extradition (Provisional Arrest) Bill amends the Extradition Act 2003 to allow police to arrest individuals without a warrant if a certificate is issued by a designated authority.
-This certificate is issued based on a request from a specified Category 2 territory (e.g., Australia, Canada, USA) indicating that the individual is suspected of or has been convicted of a serious extradition offence.
-The arrested individual must be brought before a judge within 24 hours (excluding weekends and bank holidays).
-The judge will then decide whether to issue a warrant for extradition, or discharge the individual.
-If a warrant is likely, the individual may be remanded in custody or granted bail pending the extradition process.
-The Bill also includes consequential amendments to several other Acts, such as the Police and Criminal Evidence Act 1984, to ensure consistency and alignment with the new powers.
+The Extradition (Provisional Arrest) Bill amends the Extradition Act 2003 to allow police officers, customs officers, and service policemen to arrest individuals without a warrant if a certificate has been issued by a designated authority.
+This certificate is issued upon receiving a valid request from a specified category 2 territory (including Australia, Canada, Liechtenstein, New Zealand, Switzerland, and the United States), and the designated authority believes the offence warrants arrest.
+The arrested individual must be brought before a judge within 24 hours (excluding weekends and bank holidays), who will then decide whether a warrant would have been issued under normal circumstances.
+If so, the extradition process proceeds; otherwise, the individual is released.
+The Bill also contains consequential amendments to related Acts, including the Police and Criminal Evidence Act 1984 and the UK Borders Act 2007.

-• 24-hour limit (excluding weekends/holidays) to bring the arrested person before a judge.
+- Sets a 24-hour time limit for bringing the arrested person before a judge.

 Government Spending